-On March 26, 2020, the CARES Act was signed into law.
-The CARES Act creates three new unemployment insurance programs, which are all federally funded.
-North Carolina has entered an agreement with the federal government to receive this funding.
-Workers can apply for these benefits through the state DES office as discussed above.
+On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security (CARES)Act was signed into law.
+The CARES Act creates three new UI programs, which are all federally funded.
+Individuals can apply for these benefits through the DES office as discussed above.

-Pandemic Unemployment Compensation (PUC) provides individuals with \$600 in addition to any state unemployment insurance benefits, including partial unemployment benefits.
-PUC is a flat amount that must be paid on a weekly basis.
-PUC assistance is available through July 31, 2020.3
+Pandemic Unemployment Compensation (PUC) provides individuals with a flat \$600 per week in addition to any regular UI benefits, including partial unemployment benefits.
+PUC assistance is available through July 31, 2020.2

-Pandemic Emergency Unemployment Compensation (PEUC) provides an additional 13 weeks of state unemployment insurance benefits.
-These benefits become available after an individual exhausts their regular state unemployment insurance benefits.
-The vast majority of states offer 26 weeks of unemployment insurance benefits.
-North Carolina does not.
+Pandemic Emergency Unemployment Compensation (PEUC) extends state UI for 13 weeks.
 In order to receive PEUC, claimants must be actively seeking work, but states can be flexible with this requirement in light of COVID-19.
+PEUC recipients will continue to get PUC through July 31, 2020.

-Pandemic Unemployment Assistance (PUA) provides unemployment insurance for workers typically left out of state unemployment insurance programs, or for those who have exhausted their state unemployment insurance benefits.
+Pandemic Unemployment Assistance (PUA) provides up to 39 weeks of UI for workers typically left out of state UI programs, or for those who have already exhausted their state UI benefits.
 For example, self-employed workers, independent contractors, freelancers, workers seeking part-time work, and workers who do not have a long enough work history to qualify for state benefits may be eligible for PUA benefits.
+PUA recipients will also continue to get PUC through July 31, 2020.